 Passengers travelling to Heathrow, London City and Gatwick airports have been advised to check the status of their flight before travelling to the airport.

 Heathrow Airport has spent £36m on its Winter Resilience Programme since 2010 and now has 130 snow-clearing vehicles and equipment.

 The Highways Agency issued an amber alert for snow, heavy in places, on Friday, after gritting began on sections of the M25, on Thursday.

 Steve Crosthwaite, head of the agency's National Traffic Operations Centre, urged drivers to allow more time for making journeys.

-He said: "During periods of severe weather we also suggest people consider whether their journey is essential."'Ready to respond'
+He said: "During periods of severe weather we also suggest people consider whether their journey is essential."

 National Rail Enquiries reported some Eurostar journeys had been cancelled or delayed between London and Brussels due to cold weather speed restrictions.